MartaGDC/Queering-the-map/README.md

 - **H1**: These characteristics affect the discurse shared on the web.

-After a quick bibliographic research about country determinants for stigma and discrimination related to gender identity, sexual orientation and gender identity[1], 18 different variables were collected[2]-[3]:
+After a quick bibliographic research about country determinants for stigma and discrimination related to sexual orientation and gender identity[1], 18 different variables were collected[2]-[3]:
 - Region:
     - East Asia & Pacific
     - Europe & Central Asia